A Skilled and Experienced

 Breast implant options are more varied than ever.
 You can read our Breast Implants page to learn more about your choices, including:

 Dr. Chang specializes in direct-to-implant breast reconstruction using AlloDerm® dermal tissue matrix, a mesh-like structure that supports the implant.
+Learn more in the informational video below.

 Some patients may not be good candidates for reconstruction using implants, or they may prefer to use tissue and skin taken from their body to re-create the breast mound.
 Dr. Chang uses flaps of tissue and skin taken from the abdominal area, the back, or the buttocks in the breast reconstruction.
 Some flap procedures use muscle in addition to tissue and skin.